Premier API companies, like Stripe, implement an additional expand parameter on all their

 }

-The result selectively expands the User nested object but leaves the
+The result selectively expands the User nested object but leaves the Rewards Program unexpanded.

-information about the User (their phone number) while not giving redundant
+This gives the API caller the requested information about the User (their phone number) while not

-information about the Rewards Program .
+giving redundant information about the Rewards Program .
 There are few tradeoffs here!
 We’re

-minimizing the amount of bandwidth and redundant information while still giving
+minimizing the amount of bandwidth and redundant information while still giving all the relevant

-all the relevant information in one API call.
-The API caller only needs to
+information in one API call.
+The API caller only needs to provide an extra query parameter.

-Now that we have motivated the utility of the expand parameter, we should also
+Now that we have motivated the utility of the expand parameter, we should also clarify the way it

-clarify the way it works! expand is an array of strings passed to the
+works! expand is an array of strings passed to the query parameters of GET requests and the

-query parameters of GET requests and the request body of POST and DELETE
+request body of POST and DELETE requests.

 For GET requests, arrays are encoded with the expand[] scheme.
-For example,
+For example, if the intent is to

-if the intent is to expand both user and rewards_program , the query
+expand both user and rewards_program , the query parameters should be

-parameters should be expand[]=user&expand[]=rewards_program.
-This will be
+expand[]=user&expand[]=rewards_program.
+This will be interpreted as

 expand = ["user", "rewards_program"]